-Cage: A standard fifteen gallon aquarium that measures 24 inches long by 12 inches wide by 12 inches high (61 cm by 30 cm by 30 cm) is large enough for a group of five adult toads.
+Housing: A standard fifteen gallon aquarium that measures 24 inches long by 12 inches wide by 12 inches high (61 cm by 30 cm by 30 cm) is large enough for a group of five adult toads.
+Keeping toads in groups is preferable to a single toad since they will be more active and display more interesting types of behavior.
 Use a secure screen cover to prevent escapes while providing ventilation.

 Fire-bellied toads are semi-aquatic amphibians that should be provided with both a land and water area.
+If you use tap water from a city municipality, it should be treated with a tap water conditioner that removes chlorine, chloramines, and heavy metals a day before use.
 The land area can compose roughly one half to two thirds of the floor area, and should contain hide spots such as cork bark, driftwood, rocks, and live or fake plants.
-If gravel is used to create a land area, it should be covered with large river rocks, soil, java moss, or sheet moss to prevent the toads from swallowing gravel during feedings.
+If gravel is used to create a land area, it may be useful to cover it with large river rocks, soil, java moss, or sheet moss to prevent the toads from swallowing gravel during feedings.
 Fire-bellied rarely swim underwater, and prefer to float at the surface or near a shoreline.
-The water depth should gradually slope to 3 inches (7.6 cm), although deeper water can be provided.
+The water depth should gradually slope to 2 inches (5 cm), although deeper water can be provided.
 Pieces of driftwood, aquatic plants, and rocks can be placed in deep water to allow the toads to easily find a land area if needed.

 A simple way to create a semi-aquatic setup in a small aquarium is to use a large water dish for a water area.
-The dish can be as simplistic as a plastic storage container, but large commercially available reptile and amphibian water dishes can be used instead.
-This dish can be submerged into a safe soil substrate, such as coconut husk fiber (bed-a-beast, forest bed, eco earth, etc.), to provide easy access to the water.
+The dish can be as simplistic as a small plastic box.
+Submerge this container into a substrate, such as coconut husk fiber or mosit sphagnum moss, to provide easy access to the water.
 In the water dish, a large rock or two can be placed on one end to provide a gentle slope out of the water onto land.
 Because the volume of water is small in this type of housing, it can become fouled quickly, and for this reason the water dish may need to be changed daily.
-This style of housingis only practical for small aquariums because it can be difficult to lift larger containers of water needed for larger enclosures.
+This style of housing is only practical for small aquariums because it can be difficult to lift larger containers of water needed for larger enclosures.

 A second way to create a semi-aquatic habitat suitable for fire-bellied toads is to create a small shoreline setup.
 In this method, medium to large grade gravel can be used in the aquarium.
 Most of it can be pushed to one side to form a thick layer of gravel that creates a land area, while the layer of gravel on the other side can remain thin.
 The aquarium can then be filled with enough water so that the water level remains just below the surface of the land area.
-All exposed gravel on the land section should be covered with large river rocks, moss, or soil to prevent the toads from swallowing it during feedings.
-It may be helpful to use a small submersible filter, or in larger setups a canister filter, to help maintain good water quality.
+All exposed gravel on the land section should be covered with large river rocks, moss, or soil to prevent the toads from swallowing it while feeding.
+It may be helpful to use a small submersible filter, or in larger aquariums a canister filter, to help maintain water quality.
 The output of these devices should be deflected with a rock or piece of wood to prevent too large of a current from being formed.
-Water changes should be preformed weekly or bi-weekly in this type of setup, with no more than half of the water being removed at a time.
+Water changes should be preformed weekly or bi-weekly in this type of setup, or as often as needed.
 It may be helpful to use an aquarium vacuum to suck out waste that gets caught in the gravel.
 It’s also recommended that water tests be done regularly in this type of setup.
-Grow floating vegetation like Amazon frogbit (Limnobium laevigatum) and giant salvinia (Salvinia molesta) on the water's surface to provide cover for the toads.
+Live floating vegetation like Amazon frogbit (Limnobium laevigatum) and giant salvinia (Salvinia molesta) can be grown on the water’s surface to provide cover for the toads.

 Lighting: A small incandescent light bulb can be used for heat if needed.
 A fluorescent light is not necessary, but will make the tank look more attractive and will allow you to grow live plants if desired.
-Provide of a photoperiod of 10-12 hours if lighting is used.
+Provide of a photoperiod of 10-12 hours.

-Food: Fire-bellied toads have a voracious appetite.
-Live crickets should make up the majority of their diet, with other food items such as wax worms, earth worms, black worms, and small silkworms being substituted for crickets every few feedings.
-Few toads recognize non-living food, so all food items must be alive when offered.
-A feeding schedule of two to six food items per toad every two to three days usually works well.
+Diet: Live crickets should make up the majority of the diet, with other food items such as wax worms, earth worms, and blackworms being substituted for crickets every few feedings.
+Some toads will also eat small guppies, ghost shrimp, or snails from shallow water if noticed.
+Like most amphibians, fire-bellied toads rarely recognize non-living food, so all food items must be alive when offered.
+A feeding schedule of two to six food items per toad every two to three days is appropriate.
 Juvenile animals should be fed daily in small quantities.
-It’s important that any uneaten food or dead feeders are removed from the cage as soon as they are noticed.
+It’s important that any uneaten food or dead feeders are removed from the cage as soon as they are noticed to prevent water from being fouled.
 Adult fire-bellied toads should have their food coated with high quality reptile vitamin and mineral supplements once every two to four feedings.
 Juveniles should have their food supplemented as often as every feeding.